George A. Tice: Early life and entry into photography

-George A. Tice was born in Newark, New Jersey, on October 13, 1938, the son of a college-educated New Jerseyan, William S. Tice, and Margaret Robertson, a Traveller of Irish, Scottish, and Welsh stock with a fourth grade education.
-George was raised by his mother, maintaining regular visiting contact with his father, whose influence and advice he valued highly.
+George A. Tice was born in Newark, New Jersey, on October 13, 1938, the son of insurance underwriter William S. Tice and Margaret Robertson, a Traveller of Irish, Scottish, and Welsh ancestry with a fourth grade education.
+In 1663, Tice's Belgian ancestors settled in Brooklyn and their firstborn son, Peter Tyson, moved to Monmouth County, New Jersey, in 1709, making Tice a tenth-generation New Jerseyan.
+Though George was raised by his mother, he regularly visited his father for advice until William's death when George was 19.

-His first contact with photography was in the albums of family photographs belonging to his father, and this gave him the desire to create images of his own.
+His first contact with photography was in the albums of family photographs belonging to his father, which gave him the desire to create images of his own.
 He began with a Kodak Brownie.
 In 1953, having bought a Kodak Pony, which gave him some control over exposure and focus, and a Kodak developing kit, he began to advance his craft.
 He also joined the Carteret Camera Club.
-Tice's photographs of homeless men on the Bowery won second place in the black-and-white print competitions.
-He decided at this point to make photography his career.
+Tice's photographs of homeless men on the Bowery won second place in the black-and-white print competition.
+It was at this point that he decided to make photography his career.

-In 1955 he attended the Newark Vocational and Technical High School, where he briefly studied commercial photography under Harve Wobbe.
+In 1955, he attended the Newark Vocational and Technical High School, where he briefly studied commercial photography under Harve Wobbe.
 When he turned sixteen, he quit school and took a job as a darkroom assistant for Classic Photo, a portrait studio in Newark.
-He also worked as a stock boy at Kreske's Department Store in Newark, then as an office boy in the circulation department of the Newark Evening News.
-It was at this job he learned about the death of the actor James Dean through a clipping about his death.
+He also worked as a stock boy at Kresge’s Department Store in Newark, then as an office boy in the circulation department of the Newark Evening News.
+It was at this job that he learned about the death of the actor James Dean through a clipping about his death.
 Tice later adopted Dean as one of his subjects in Hometowns: An American Pilgrimage.

-In 1956 Tice enlisted in the United States Navy, in which he rose to the rank of Photographer's Mate Third Class.
-After boot camp and two years at Naval Air Station Memphis, he was transferred to sea duty aboard the aircraft carrier, USS Wasp (CV-18).
+In 1956, Tice enlisted in the United States Navy.
+Despite scoring well on an IQ test, Tice was denied admission to the Navy's photography school and assigned to work as a messenger because he had not graduated high school.
+However, Tice ultimately convinced a superior officer to transfer him into a Photographer's Mate Third Class.
+After boot camp and two years at Naval Air Station Memphis, he was transferred to sea duty aboard the aircraft carrier, USS Wasp.
 One of the photographs he made on board, Explosion Aboard the U.S.S.
-Wasp, 1959, was published on the front page of the New York Times.
-Edward Steichen, then Director of Photography at the Museum of Modern Art, was struck by the image and requested a print for the Museum collection.
-In that same year Tice received his honorable discharge.
+Wasp, 1959, was published on the front page of The New York Times.
+Edward Steichen, then Director of Photography at the Museum of Modern Art, was struck by the image and requested a print for the museum's collection.
+That same year, Tice received an honorable discharge.